 Routine use cases

-A practical note on What to do when evening wind-downs changes your routine plan for a travel day where a short routine is more realistic than a full plan, written with realistic expectations and a specific next step.
+A practical note on Routine adjustment: evening wind downs for a travel day where a short routine is more realistic than a full plan, written with realistic expectations and a specific next step.

 Direct answer